Download PSK-I Question Bank with valid real questions.

 5. Apply Kanban practices within the Scrum framework.

-6. Utilize Kanban metrics to Boost flow and performance.
+6. Utilize Kanban metrics to Improve flow and performance.

 Exam Syllabus: